Halfway Houses in Virginia, MN

 Lotus Transitional Services - 13.1 miles from Virginia, MN

-Lotus Transitional Services is a sober living house in Eveleth, Minnesota, 55734 zip code.
+Lotus Transitional Services is a halfway house in Eveleth, MN, 55734 zip code.

 Address: 428 Monroe Street, Eveleth, MN 55734 in Saint Louis County